VictorianGovernment/api-design-standards/api-standards.md

 }
 ```

-The intent is this representation can change over time as the system and data within changes.
-A future call to this same endpoint may yield a different representation possibly if the employee is now on leave or their position within the organisation has changed.
+The intent is that this representation can change over time as the system and its data changes.
+A future call to this same endpoint may yield a different representation (eg if the employee is now on leave or their position within the organisation has changed).

-It is also possible to request an entirely different representation of this same resource if the system supports it.
+It's also possible to request an entirely different representation of this same resource if the system supports it.
 For example, there may be a case where you require a PDF version of this employee and this could be facilitated with a request for a different representation through the `Accept` header:

 ```
 HTTP 1.1 GET /employees/john-smith